Wuhan Tianhe International Airport

-Wuhan Tianhe International Airport (IATA: WUH, ICAO: ZHHH) is an airport serving Wuhan, the capital of the Hubei province, China.
-It was opened on 15 April 1995, replacing the old Hankou Wangjiadun Airport and Nanhu Airport as the major airport of Wuhan.
+Wuhan Tianhe International Airport (IATA: WUH, ICAO: ZHHH) is an international airport serving Wuhan, the capital of South Central China’s Hubei province.
+It was opened on 15 April 1995, replacing the old Wuhan Wangjiadun Airport and Nanhu Airport as the major airport of Wuhan.
 The airport is located in Wuhan's suburban Huangpi District, around 26 km to the north of Wuhan city center.

 It is the busiest airport in central China as it is geographically located in the centre of China's airline route network.
 The airport served 20,772,000 passengers in 2016, making it the 14th busiest airport by passenger traffic in China.
-The airport is a focus city for Air China, China Eastern Airlines, and China Southern Airlines.
-The airport has flights to international destinations such as New York City, San Francisco, Tokyo, Rome, Istanbul, Dubai, Sydney, Bali, Bangkok, Moscow, Osaka, Seoul, and Singapore.
+The airport is a hub for China Southern Airlines.
+The airport is a focus city for Air China, and China Eastern Airlines.
 The name Tianhe (天河) can be literally translated as "Sky River"; Tianhe is also one of the names for the Milky Way in ancient Chinese.

-Since 2019, passengers from 53 countries such as the EU countries, Japan, South Korea, Russia, the U.S., when transiting to a third country, can enter China from this airport without a Chinese visa for up to 144 hours.
+Since 2019, passengers from 53 countries such as the EU countries, Japan, the Republic of Korea, Russia, and the U.S., when transiting to a third country, can enter China from this airport without a Chinese visa for up to 144 hours.